 Millions of children are injured by dogs each year, and while many of these injuries are minor, they can almost always be prevented.
 Dogs are everywhere, but that doesn’t mean we should assume that all dogs or all situations involving dogs are safe.
 Kids need to be taught proper etiquette around dogs and how to read a dog’s body language in order to stay as safe as possible.
-If you want to prevent dog-related injuries for your children, here are some important things to teach them:
+If you want to prevent dog-related injuries for your children check out Ruffgers Dog Boarding Facility in Stuart, Here are some important things to teach them:

 Never approach without asking.

 Kids are naturally curious, but that doesn’t mean it’s okay to simply approach any dog they see.
 Make sure your children know to always ask the dog’s owner or handler if they can say hello, and stay at a good distance unless they are invited.
 Teach your kids not to distrub the dogs when it is having its food on the best lick mat for dogs, because they will attack for sure which can be disastrous at times.

 Many dogs are tolerant of behavior like hugging, squeezing, patting, squealing, and pinching—until they’re not.
 Teach your kids to be gentle and calm around dogs and to respect the dog’s personal space, especially around the dog’s ears, head, paws, and tail.